CHRISTIAN239-dev/ck-sports/README.md

 # CK SPORTS Website

-A progressive web app (PWA) for football news, fan chat, and predictions, with focus on Vancouver sports coverage.
+A progressive web app (PWA) for football news, fan chat, and predictions, with focus on sports coverage.

 ## Project Structure